Shopify Conversion Optimization – The Business Owner’s Edition on Increasing Profits

 In conversion optimization, every word counts!

 So make sure that whatever you write is in sync with your conversion optimization goals.
-This applies to your Shopify store, emails or even your customer support tool.

 Shopify is having an awesome SEO architecture which takes cares of the Technical SEO and on-page SEO aspects.
 This relieves of your pain of making your eCommerce system SEO compliant.